highchair/artinruins-com/_property/park-cinema-cranston.md

 The commission granted the hardship exception on the conditions that the partner represent the business before the City Council and that Hardy not communicate with any members of the council.

-The theater's owner, Piyush Patel, has been trying to sell the property at auction since the spring, but could not find a suitable buyer, who would continue to run the landmark venue across from City Hall as a center for the performing arts. […]
+The theater’s owner, Piyush Patel, has been trying to sell the property at auction since the spring, but could not find a suitable buyer, who would continue to run the landmark venue across from City Hall as a center for the performing arts. […]